hghazzawi/sugarcrm_mlp_builder/README.md

 ./sugarcrm_mlp_builder -n "PackageName" -f file_list.txt -i sugar_directory
 ```
 ## Environment Variables
 You will need to change the environment variables in the .env file to match the settings you need.
-Here's a list of the variables currently available
+Here's a list of the variables currently available:

 ```toml
 # Package Author